eirikt/default-webapp-vue-vite-vercel/README.md

 ### Build scripts
-With our little proof-of-concept web page (soon to be a *web app*) in place and released, let us define some basic scripts and commands underpinning our development process and release process.
+With our little proof-of-concept web page (soon to be a *web app*) in place and released, let us define some basic scripts and commands underpinning our development process and deployment routine.
 First fetch some file handling tools:
 ```shell
 pnpm install rimraf --save-dev